Walsh convention

 Walsh is a convention used in the card game of bridge in response to an opening bid of 1.
-The convention has its origins in the Walsh System developed by Richard Walsh.
+The convention has its origins in the Walsh System developed by Richard and Rhoda Walsh.

 In general, the Walsh convention is not used in four-card major systems such as Acol, but may be employed in some five-card major systems; especially those that use a prepared club, rather than better minor.
 The opening bid of 1 will therefore have shown either clubs or a balanced hand.